lisafast/lacnotredame/Content/about/2023BoardReport.md

 ## Water level report

 * Water levels were unusually low May through July because no beavers had yet dammed the outlet.
 This likely contributed to greater milfoil growth.
 Beavers then began damming in late July  and with constant rain, levels rose to slightly higher than usual August levels.
 This helps keep the weediest parts of the lake navigable and reduces sunlight to weeds.
-* Imre and the dam volunteers have been removing parts of the dam on an almost weekly basis.
+* Imre and the dam team volunteers (Marcel, Graeme and Denis) have been removing parts of the dam on an almost weekly basis.
 They manage removal carefully as there is a wetland and road that must be protected behind the dam, and extensive regulations to follow.
 * no cost
 * thanks to dam team